 The initiation with first substance use carries no thoughts of becoming dependent or addicted.
 Instead, the stages of addiction begin with this benign and thoughtless act of trying something new for a good time.
 In addition, the first use can occur at any age or place, but NIDA (National Institute on Drug Abuse) claims most people with a substance use disorder tried the chosen substance for the first time before age 18.
 Finally, those who used before 18 developed a substance use disorder by age 20.

 Initially, the first use of a substance does not declare impending addiction.
-But, some try using substances out of curiosity.
+However, as individuals progress through the 7 stages of addiction, various risk factors can accelerate the development of substance use disorders.
 Common factors impact an individual’s decision to continue using a substance.
-However, a decision to continually abuse or misuse a substance can depend on many risk factors.
-Finally, the following risk factors could determine an escalation to stage two.
+The following risk factors could determine an escalation to stage two.

 #2: Experimentation